B.A. in Liberal Arts Curriculum Guide (PDF)

 Since 1916, the University of Holy Cross has been a leader in the highest tradition of Catholic liberal arts education.
 As the classic canon of knowledge for centuries since, the liberal arts have evolved to become a study of humanity that never loses its relevance.
 As a Marianite university committed to teaching hearts as well as minds, liberal arts is incorporated into every degree program.
-For students who want to specialize in these studies, the English and Liberal Arts departments offer rich opportunities that serve as a firm foundation for academics and for life.
+For students who want to specialize in these studies, the Liberal Arts degree offers opportunities that serve as a firm foundation for academics and for life.

 Earn A Degree In Liberal Arts